Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Fix a missing translation key for "Price".
 * Fix a bug to effort making some fields concatenate instead of add.
 * Fix a bug causing str/dex mod to come out as 10 sometimes.
+* Add a description field to weapons/attacks, which shows up in the roll template.

 ### 2.5.0